StanPlatinum/elf-respect/README.md

 # Usage:

+## build linux-sgx and linux-sgx-driver

+Please refer to https://github.com/intel/linux-sgx and https://github.com/intel/linux-sgx-driver.

+Make sure the SGXSDK version is 2.5 or later.

 ## build libelf

 We use the libelf from the elfutils (https://sourceware.org/elfutils/).
 By default it will generate a static library.